JJHPhoto/interviewCodeClass/README.md

 The first thing I noticed was that the CSS file was missing.
 I went and got it from Bootstrap so that the styles would be the same as the video.

 The rest of the class was very straight forward but I really liked how Ray commented on the end of his scripts.
 I often get confused about what `)}` is connected to what.
 So watching him do that was really helpful and I plan to implement that extra bit of effort to make my code more understandable.

+## Question Five: Have you used Ajax to load an external file?

+I remember in one of my Bootcamp projects, we used a JSON file to dynamically load images and text at the click of a button.
+This reminded me of that project and I really like the concept of being able to have data load this way.
+I had not seen the `readyState === 4` code before, so that was fun to learn about.